mavas/verizon/work/verizon/README.md

 ## Models

-Here are the custom models created with his repository:
+Here are the custom models created with this repository:

 - Binary classification, whether or not gameplay footage is present (menu, stages, etc.)